A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Main results

 \subsection{Acknowledgments}

-We thank Akaki Tikaradze and Jugal K.\ Verma for useful conversations regarding Koszul resolutions, and Gurbir Dhillon for many helpful discussions.
-This work is partially supported by Ramanujan Fellowship SB/S2/RJN-121/2017 and SwarnaJayanti Fellowship grants SB/SJF/2019-20/14 and DST/SJF/MS/2019/3 from SERB and DST (Govt.~of India).
+We thank Akaki Tikaradze and Jugal K.\ Verma for useful conversations regarding Koszul resolutions; Gurbir Dhillon{, Sankaran Viswanath and Amritanshu Prasad} for many valuable discussions{; and K. Hariram for his help in Sage Math coding.} This work is partially supported by Ramanujan Fellowship SB/S2/RJN-121/2017, SwarnaJayanti Fellowship grants SB/SJF/2019-20/14 and DST/SJF/MS/2019/3, and the FIST program 2021 [TPN--700661] from SERB and DST (Govt.~of India). {The second author also acknowledges his NBHM Postdoc. fellowship (Ref.
+0204/13/2023/R{\&}D-II/8206)}.